Part 1. Confidentiality, privacy and police matters

 In 2013, Commonwealth criminal legislation came into force creating two new offences targeting forced marriage: causing another person to enter into a forced marriage, and being a party to a forced marriage.
 The latter offence does not apply to a victim.

 The new offences apply extraterritorially in certain circumstances.
 That is, the offences only apply where there is some connection between the offence and Australia: where the conduct, or a result of the conduct, occurs partly or wholly in Australia, or on board an Australian aircraft or ship; or where the offender is an Australian citizen, resident or body corporate incorporated in Australia.

-When an officer at post becomes aware of information relating to a possible forced marriage involving an Australian perpetrator or victim/potential victim, this information should be immediately reported to Canberra in accordance with the procedures outlined in section 3.2.
+When an officer at post becomes aware of information relating to a possible forced marriage involving an Australian perpetrator, this information should be immediately reported to Canberra in accordance with the procedures outlined in section 3.2.